Facilities

 The Len Allen Memorial Library:

+Named in honor of Mr. Len Allen.
 The late Mr. Len Allen was a Canadian Engineering Consultant.
 He was a man of many humane qualities.
 He first came to Ghana in 1952 as a member of a team of engineers from Sir William Halcrow and Partners who were in charge of the Volta River Project.
 Prominent among the tasks performed by Len Allen was the delineation of the proposed Volta River Reservoir, and the establishment of a network of permanent river gauges.
 After completion of Hydro-electric projects in other parts of the world, he later returned to Ghana as the Resident Manager of Acres International Engineering Consultants who were involved in the construction of the Kpong-Akuse Hydro-Electric Plant.
 During his stay at Akuse, Mr. Allen saw to the planting of fruit trees and the beautification of Akuse.

 The library is well-stocked with a variety of literature, including textbooks, encyclopedias, periodicals, journals and national dailies, among others.
 The Library offers Reference and Lending Services to the staff and students of Akosombo International School.
 However, adults and students from other institutions may be offered Reference services during vacation.
 The Libraries at Akuse and Aboadze schools are similarly organised.